fernandohackbart/ansible-k8s-centos/README.md

 You can skip the authentication as the kubernetes-dashboard roles was created as per https://github.com/kubernetes/dashboard/wiki/Access-control...

-So, no security in this installation :P
+So, no security in the dashboard for this installation :P

 ## Setting up Helm